 You are required to accept or decline all aid offered to you via your PROWL account except the Federal Pell Grant, which will be accepted on your behalf.

 Q. What is PROWL?

 Verification is a process used to verify certain information on the FAFSA to ensure its accuracy.
 Students are selected for verification by the U.S. Department of Education randomly.
 You are notified that you have been selected for verification on your Student Aid Report (SAR) after filing the FAFSA.
-If you have been selected for federal verification and you will be required to submit your and your parents’ federal taxes to the Financial Aid Office and a Federal Verification Worksheet.
-The Financial Aid Office will post the verification requirements as “missing” requirements on your PROWL account.
+If you have been selected for federal verification and you will be required to provide additional information to LMU Financial Aid, such as parent tax information.
+LMU Financial Aid will post the verification requirements as “missing” requirements on your PROWL account.
 Additional information on federal verification is available in the Financial Aid Policies.

 Q. What is Master Promissory Note (MPN)?